Floquet$-$Bloch analysis of wave propagation with time-periodic coefficients: The system of coupled harmonics

-If $E$ is nontrivial, then the system \eqref{eq:weak-formulation-K} has at least one solution if and only if $\widehat b \perp E$. \end{proposition} \begin{proof} The results from Lemmas~\ref{lem:bound-a}--\ref{lem:garding-a} give the conditions of Fredholm--Riesz--Schauder theory (see, e.g., \cite[Theorem 2.1.60]{SS11}), which implies the stated result. \end{proof} We obtain the following result on the set of (truncated) resonant quasi-frequencies. \begin{theorem} The truncated resonant quasi-frequencies $\omega_K$ are a discrete subset of $\mathbb C$, which does not contain an accumulation point. \end{theorem} \begin{proof} By the continuity and the G\aa rding inequality of Lemmas~\ref{lem:bound-a}--\ref{lem:garding-a}, we are in the setting of the meromorphic Fredholm theorem \cite[Chapter 1, Theorem~1.16]{AZ18}.
-It therefore suffices to show that the bilinear form $a_\omega^K$ is injective at a point $\omega\in \mathbb C$.
+We obtain the following result on the set of (truncated) resonant quasi-frequencies. \begin{theorem} The set of truncated Floquet exponents $\omega_K$ is a discrete subset of $\mathbb C$, which does not contain an accumulation point. \end{theorem} \begin{proof} By the continuity and the G\aa rding inequality of Lemmas~\ref{lem:bound-a}--\ref{lem:garding-a}, we are in the setting of the meromorphic Fredholm theorem \cite[Chapter 1, Theorem~1.16]{AZ18}.
+Therefore, it suffices to show that the bilinear form $a_\omega^K$ is injective at a point $\omega\in \mathbb C$.
 Setting $\omega = i(K+1)$ and using the Lax-Milgram Theorem then shows that the spectrum is discrete. \end{proof}

 \begin{remark} We note that the resonant quasi-frequencies of the time-continuous system \eqref{eq:weak-Floquet-forms} are, due to folding, fully determined by those located in the first Brillouin zone.
-For a finite $K$, such a folding property generally does not hold, unless some filtering, e.g. through a space discretization, is applied (see Proposition~\ref{prop:discrete-folding}).
-As $K\rightarrow \infty$, the amount of truncated resonant quasi-frequencies generally tends to infinity, causing a possibly infinite number of accumulation points to appear in the set of resonant quasi-frequencies (see Appendix~\ref{sect:1d-folding} for an example). \end{remark}
+For a finite $K$, such a folding property generally does not hold, unless some filtering, e.g. through a space discretization, is applied (see Theorem~\ref{thm:discrete-folding}).
+As $K\rightarrow \infty$, the \JN{number} of truncated resonant quasi-frequencies generally tends to infinity, causing a possibly infinite number of accumulation points to appear in the set of resonant quasi-frequencies (see Appendix~\ref{sect:1d-folding} for an example). \end{remark}